On Solving Reachability in Grid Digraphs using a Psuedoseparator: Auxiliary graph

-Note that for a block $l$ and vertices $v$ and $w$ in it, we write $v$ as $\ac{l}{p}{w}$ where $p$ is smallest non-negative integer for which $\ac{l}{p}{w} = v$.
-Next we formalize what it means to say that two edges of the auxiliary graph cross each other.
+Note that the permutation $c_{\ell}$ can be seen as a counter-clockwise shift.
+Also note that for a block $\ell$ and vertices $v$ and $w$ in it, we can write $v$ as $\ac{l}{p}{w}$ where $p$ is smallest non-negative integer for which $\ac{l}{p}{w} = v$.
+Next we formalize what it means to say that two edges of the auxiliary digraph cross each other.